lucass-carneiro/SURGE/README.md

 2. `Release`
 3. `Profile` TODO: This config does not exist yet, but it should.

 In the `Debug` configuration, extra debug information is provided and optimizations are turned off.
-In the `Release` config on the other hand, optimizations are turned on but debug checks and informations are turned off.
-In the `Profile` config, optimizatiosn are turned on but debug symbols and information are also produced.
+In the `Release` config on the other hand, optimizations are turned on but debug checks and information are turned off.
+In the `Profile` config, optimization are turned on but debug symbols and information are also produced.

-For develloping games, the `Debug` configuration is recommended.
-For profiling games and making them run faster, the `Profile` configuration is recomended.
-For final builds and game releases, the `Release` configuration is recomended.
+For developing games, the `Debug` configuration is recommended.
+For profiling games and making them run faster, the `Profile` configuration is recommended.
+For final builds and game releases, the `Release` configuration is recommended.

 ## Build Options

 **SURGE** uses `CMake` to generate its build system.
-Several engine options and behaviours can be customized in the `CMake` configuration step via flags passed with the `-D[FLAG NAME]=[SETTING]` options in the `CMake` command line invocation.
+Several engine options and behaviors can be customized in the `CMake` configuration step via flags passed with the `-D[FLAG NAME]=[SETTING]` options in the `CMake` command line invocation.
 The available build options are detailed bellow

 Option                         | Description                                           | Default Value                             |
 -------------------------------|-------------------------------------------------------|-------------------------------------------|